parsiya/parsiya.net/content/post/2021/2021-05-31-remote-file-share/index.markdown

    month for other accounts.

 ## EC2 Wizard
 I used the Ubuntu 18.04 LTS image.
-Originally, I wanted a `t4g.nano` instance but, the `t4g.micro` ARM instances are free until July 2021 (this was written in April 2021 and published a month later).
+Originally, I wanted a `t4g.nano` instance, but the `t4g.micro` ARM instances are free until July 2021 (this was written in April 2021 and published a month later).
 Free is better.

 In the EC2 instance wizard you need to choose some specific options: